-Under the CAFTA-DR, Guatemala committed to improve transparency and efficiency in administering customs procedures, including the CAFTA-DR rules of origin.
-Guatemala also committed to ensuring greater procedural certainty and fairness in the administration of these procedures, and all the CAFTA-DR countries must share information to combat illegal transshipment of goods.
+Under the CAFTA-DR, all CAFTA-DR countries, including Guatemala, committed to improve transparency and efficiency in administering customs procedures, including the CAFTA-DR rules of origin.
+The CAFTA-DR countries also committed to ensuring greater procedural certainty and fairness in the administration of these procedures, and agreed to share information to combat illegal trans-shipment of goods.

 U.S. companies have raised concerns that the Guatemalan customs authority has not provided adequate advance notice regarding administrative changes in documentation requirements for imported shipments, such as information needed on certifications of origin.
 The United States raised this issue with the customs authority and received assurances that future changes will be communicated in advance and will be available on the tax and customs website: http://portal.sat.gob.gt/sitio/.
-However, in 2010, Guatemala retroactively reviewed some imports from prior years and assessed duties and penalties for certificates of origin that were deemed to have been improperly completed, despite this lack of advance notice.
-The United States has raised this issue with Guatemalan authorities, but it remains unresolved.
+However, in 2010, Guatemala began reviewing some imports from prior years and assessing duties and penalties for certifications of origin that were deemed to have been improperly completed, despite the lack of advance notice of requirements.
+U.S. companies continued to raise concerns in 2011 about the procedures imposed by the Guatemalan government regarding certification of origin under CAFTA-DR. These procedures have sometimes led to the denial of preferential tariffs under the CAFTA-DR and other penalties.
+The United States continues to raise these customs-related issues with Guatemalan authorities.